kahinimehta/ContextCategorizationTask/script.md

 **Break screen (every 16 trials):** **"Take a break!"** + progress bar + percentage

 **Experimenter note:** remind them to 1. say their choices out loud and 2. clearly so recordings can be transcribed.
 They should 3. only speak when prompted by the screen.
-Also 4. encourage them to re-use answers on breaks.
+Also 4. make sure they know they can re-use answers, but should try to be creative.
 They have breaks every 16 trials where you can check in with them and reiterate these 4 things.

 ---